Action on climate and nature

 What we are doing to tackle the climate emergency

-- a carbon neutral district by 2045, with an aim for a 75 per cent reduction in carbon emissions in the district by 2030
+- for the Vale to a carbon neutral district by 2045, with an aim for a 75 per cent reduction in emissions across the district by 2030

-Carbon neutral, or ‘net zero carbon’, means there is a balance between the carbon emissions produced by an entity and the amount removed from the atmosphere.
-Offsetting might be used to achieve this in some circumstances.
+Carbon neutral, or ‘net zero carbon’, means there is a balance between the carbon emissions produced and the amount removed from the atmosphere.

 Climate Emergency Advisory Committee

-Our Climate Emergency Advisory Committee (CEAC) first met in October 2019.
-Its role is to make recommendations to Cabinet on how Vale of White Horse District Council can reduce damage to the global and local environment through its policies and practices.
+Our Climate Emergency Advisory Committee (CEAC) makes recommendations to Cabinet on how we can reduce damage to the global and local environment through our policies and practices.

 Our Corporate Plan prioritises climate and ecological work through the plan’s themes of ‘protect and restore our natural world’ and ‘action on climate emergency’, highlighting that the climate and ecological emergencies are important areas of work for the council.
-We are also developing a climate action plan which will set out how we will achieve our carbon neutral targets in our own operations and across the district.
+Our Climate Action Plan which sets out how we will achieve our carbon neutral targets in our own operations and across the district.

 In addition to strategy development, we have lobbied government to:

 - Set clear standards through building regulations for zero carbon new buildings